emc-mongoose/mongoose-base/doc/design/architecture/README.md

 node.
 But as we aggregate data in parallel from workers, each chunk can be a bit less than 16Mb so that chunk finishes at the end of line, so we don't mix lines from different workers.

+Since version 4.3.0 some of the metrics are also only aggregated after the test step.
+To avoid a continuous stream of metrics passed over to entry node the timing metrics (latency and duration) are only aggregated after the test step.
+While the test is running only the mean value is calculated and passed over.
+After the step is done remote temporary files are aggregated into local entry node temporary files.
+Then they are deleted on the remote workers.
+After that on the entry node the files are first sorted and then merged.
+Mongoose takes the specified quantile values from the sorted values and then deletes files on the entry node.

 # 3. Concurrency

 Mongoose uses fixed count of threads to execute its tasks.